Rs. 5,000 - Rs. 2 crore

 Understanding income tax rules on gold holdings

-In India, gold has always been a preferred investment, but it is essential to understand the income tax rules governing gold holdings to ensure compliance with tax laws.
-Any income generated from the sale of gold, whether in the form of jewellery, coins, or bars, is subject to taxation under capital gains.
-If gold is held for more than three years, it is considered a long-term capital asset, and the gains are taxed at 20% with indexation benefits.
-Short-term capital gains, arising from gold held for less than three years, are added to the individual's income and taxed as per the applicable slab rate.
-Additionally, gifts of gold are also subject to tax if the value exceeds ₹50,000 and is received from non-relatives.
-It is crucial for investors to maintain proper documentation and records of their gold transactions to accurately report and pay taxes.
+Gold has always been a popular investment in India, but it is important to know the income tax rules to stay compliant.
+Any profit from selling gold—whether jewellery, coins, or bars—is taxable under capital gains.
+Gold held for more than three years is treated as a long-term asset, with gains taxed at 20% with indexation benefits.
+Short-term gains, from gold held less than three years, are added to your income and taxed according to your slab rate.
+Gifts of gold above ₹50,000 from non-relatives are also taxable.
+Keeping proper records of all gold transactions ensures accurate reporting and tax payment.

 Income tax rules on gold in India